Electromagnetic form factors of the nucleon from $N_f = 2 + 1$ lattice QCD: Excited-state analysis

 We perform several fits to \cref{eq:summation_asymptotic} for different starting values $t_\mathrm{sep}^\mathrm{min}$ of the source-sink separation.
 Instead of choosing a single value of $t_\mathrm{sep}^\mathrm{min}$ on each ensemble, we perform a weighted average over $t_\mathrm{sep}^\mathrm{min}$, where the weights are given by a smooth window function \cite{Djukanovic2022,Agadjanov2023},

 Here, $t_i$ is the value of $t_\mathrm{sep}^\mathrm{min}$ in the $i$-th fit, and we choose $t_w^\mathrm{low} = 6.22\sqrt{t_0} \approx \qty{0.9}{fm}$, $t_w^\mathrm{up} = 7.61\sqrt{t_0} \approx \qty{1.1}{fm}$, and $\Delta t_w = 0.553\sqrt{t_0} \approx \qty{0.08}{fm}$.
 Note that the window has been shifted to larger values of $t_\mathrm{sep}^\mathrm{min}$ by \qty{0.1}{fm} compared to the one originally used in Refs.\@ \cite{Djukanovic2022,Agadjanov2023}.
 The reason for this is that our data for the electromagnetic form factors are statistically more precise than those for the axial form factor in Ref.\@ \cite{Djukanovic2022} or the sigma term in Ref.\@ \cite{Agadjanov2023}.
 Hence, we can resolve excited-state effects for larger values of $t_\mathrm{sep}^\mathrm{min}$, so that the plateau region is expected to start later.
 Accordingly, we have observed that the window using larger $t_w^\mathrm{up, low}$ better captures the plateau on the majority of our ensembles.
 Thus, we have opted for the more conservative choice, which also yields a slightly larger error.
+The two choices are compared in \cref{fig:summation_stability_window_loc} in \cref{sec:appendix_twostate}.

 We average over all available values of $t_\mathrm{sep}^\mathrm{min}$, subject to the constraint that at least three values of $t_\mathrm{sep}$ are contained in the underlying fit to \cref{eq:summation}.
 It should be stressed that the only quantity that is effectively restricted by this method is the minimal source-sink separation; all fits go up to the largest $t_\mathrm{sep}$ we have computed.
 Essentially, the window average merely serves as a smoothing of the lower end of the fit interval.